VForWaTer/tool_catflow/README.md

 upcoming versions.

 **Parameters:**
 - `hillslope_id`: Integer ID of the hillsope from hillslope.tif for calculating the geometry.
-If entire basin is to be used for the representative hillslope, give -1. (default: -1)
+If entire basin is to be used for the representative hillslope, give -1.
 - `no_flow_area`: Percentage of no flow area with almost no slope within the area of interest. (default: 0.30)
 - `min_cells`: Minimum number of unique rounded distance values to be considered for the hillslope geometry. (default: 10)
 - `hill_type`: Hillslope type.
 (1) constant thickness (default), (2) cake-shape, (3) variable thickness with spline approximation of lower boundary.
 Refer CATFLOW manual for more details. (default: constant)